tfrench/example-agents-project/README.md

     - `devcontainers` for development environment
 ---

-Thank you for reviewing my submission!
+Thank you for reviewing my submission.
+It's been fun.